Vermont Lease Agreement with ezSign

-|Late Fee||Additional amounts assessed as liquidated damages in the event of a late rental payment, are unenforceable.|
+|Late Fee||Additional amounts assessed as liquidated damages in the event of late rental payment are unenforceable.|

-|Landlords may require tenants to obtain rental insurance, and could make the failure to do so a breach of the lease.|
+|Insurance Requirements||Landlords may require tenants to obtain renters insurance and could make the failure to do so a breach of the lease.|

-|Landlords must provide at least 48 hours' notice to enter leased premises for non-emergencies.|
+|Notice to Enter||Landlords must provide at least 48 hours' notice to enter Leased premises for non-emergencies.|